How to handle a personal life crisis in the workplace (with professionalism)

 Our family, friends and passions are what motivate us to show up for work every day and, when something goes wrong in the personal sphere, it can have devastating effects on our concentration, focus and stability in the workplace.

-We’re only human, so if a crisis strikes, it’s natural that our performance will take somewhat of a dent while our priorities take over.
+We’re only human, so if a personal, or even an existential crisis strikes, it’s natural that our performance will take somewhat of a dent while our priorities take over.
 Any reputable employer or business associate should be tolerant and lenient of emotional leave to a certain degree.
 But what is the best way to handle your personal issue alongside the job that must go on after the issue has subsided?

 Here are some tips to help you navigate this tricky time.